How to organise a hotpot dinner

 Ingredients:

-Depending on what you like, the soup can be chicken, beef, mushroom, or spicy Sichuan soup base.
+Depending on what you like, the soup can be made with a chicken, beef, mushroom, or spicy Sichuan base.
 Vegans and vegetarians can also use a vegetable soup base.
-This is usually the most time-consuming part, boiling bones and vegetables and aromatics for a few hours.
+This is usually the most time-consuming part, boiling bones, vegetables and aromatics for a few hours.
 If you have time, it will be delicious.
 But don’t let this stop you.

 You can also use packet soup if you do not want to spend hours making the stock.
 You can get these from your local Asian grocery.
 Or order online from Amazon.
-The Lee Kum Kee soup base is our favourite if I am too lazy to prepare the stock.
+The Lee Kum Kee soup base is our favourite when I am too lazy to make stock.

 Ingredients for the hotpot include beef, chicken, lamb, pork and seafood such as fish, shrimps and scallops.
 Basically, whatever you like.
 The important thing is that you sliced these as thinly as possible so that they cook quickly.
-If you can find a Korean butcher, they usually have a variety of meats prepared for hotpots and Korean BBQ.
+If you can find a Korean butcher, they usually have a variety of meats ready for hot pots and Korean BBQ.
 We also love adding sliced Spam into our ingredients.
 Remember, whatever you like.

-Finally, when you dish the cooked ingredients out, dip it in a delicious sauce before eating.
+Finally, when you dish out the cooked ingredients, dip them in a delicious sauce before eating.
 The simplest would be a blend of soy sauce with a dash of sesame oil.
 You can also add minced garlic, chilli, and/or green onions into the soy sauce.
-We love the popular Kewpie Japanese Dressing with Roasted Sesame that you can get from any supermarket.
+We love the popular Kewpie Japanese Dressing with Roasted Sesame, available at any supermarket.
 Whatever you like.

-Then, sit everyone down, turn on the stove, eat as you cook and cook as you eat.
-Have a beer or a glass of wine or a gin and tonic.
-In the cold of winter, laughing and talking loudly, and serving food to each other, and simply enjoying the company of your family and friends.
+Then, sit everyone down, turn on the stove, and eat as you cook and cook as you eat.
+Have a beer, a glass of wine, or a gin and tonic.
+In the cold of winter, laughing and talking loudly, serving food to each other, and simply enjoying the company of your family and friends.

 When it is done, everything can go into the dishwasher.